Forrester: Adopting fraud-fighting AI requires the right technical framework

 AI tools have become part and parcel of fraud management solutions in the enterprise, according to a new Forrester report.
 In it, analysts at the firm identify key fraud management use cases where AI can help, mapping how brands can deploy AI technologies in each scenario.

 Fraud is on the rise worldwide, and it’s impacting enterprises’ bottom lines.
-According to a PricewaterhouseCoopers survey, 47% of businesses experienced a fraud in 2019 and 2020, which cost a collective $42 billion.
+According to a PricewaterhouseCoopers survey, 47% of businesses experienced fraud in 2019 and 2020, which cost a collective $42 billion.
 Some studies show that the pandemic is playing an increasing role.
 In a report commissioned by J.P.
-Morgan, nearly two-thirds of treasury and finance professionals blamed the pandemic or the uptick in payments fraud at their companies.
+Morgan, nearly two-thirds of treasury and finance professionals blamed the pandemic or the uptick in payment fraud at their companies.

 The Forrester report outlines AI’s unique strengths in combating fraud, including its ability to boost monitoring accuracy, augment human intelligence, and bring biometrics into the mainstream.
 Feeding rich datasets into fraud detection AI models can help spot fraud that rules-based systems overlook, Forrester notes, while those same models can be used by security teams to prioritize which alerts to investigate.
 Meanwhile, emerging AI-based solutions like biometric verification enable app authentication in near real time.